Singapore to accelerate COVID-19 vaccination programme, increasing daily doses by 70%

 READ: Amid demand for Sinovac COVID-19 vaccines, some Singapore healthcare firms looking at importing more non-mRNA shots

-Noting that the new target to fully vaccinated two-thirds of the population by National Day, Mr Ong said this is an “ambitious target” and is dependent on supplies arriving on time.
+Noting the new target to fully vaccinate two-thirds of the population by National Day, Mr Ong said this is an “ambitious target” and is dependent on supplies arriving on time.

 “The MTF (multi-ministry task force) will be drawing up a roadmap as we vaccinate faster and transition towards normalcy towards an endemic COVID-19 situation,” he added.